Andor Launches Sona for Fluorescence Microscopy

-Sona is Andor’s latest high performance sCMOS camera platform, specifically for life science imaging applications.
+Sona is Andor’s latest high performance sCMOS camera series, specifically for life science imaging applications.
 The NEW Sona 4.2B-6 model provides the perfect balance of sensitivity, speed and resolution for optimal imaging performance across many applications.

 95% QE & -45 °C cooling - most sensitive back-illuminated sCMOS available